 5. Puerto Rican Variety

 There are many variations throughout Latin America, however in Puerto Rican recipes the sofrito, or recaito, includes herbs, vegetables and many spices such as cilantro, coriander, culantro, onion, garlic, cubanelle pepper, green pepper and ají.
+Speaking of spice, cinnamon is the unofficial scent of autumn; why not repurpose your rice for a creamy dessert using our arroz con leche recipe for inspiration?

 This national dish of Arroz con Gandules uses a variation including ham, onions, garlic, tomato paste and sazon, achiote, adobo seasoning, oregano, coriander and cayenne for a wonderful base of flavor to cook the jasmine rice or Instant Pot Jasmine Rice.